artambdev/ambalovpublishinghouse/README.md

 - The phone and email icons both lead to the Contact Us page.
 - The X icon leads to the X website (formerly known as Twitter).
 - The Amazon icon leads to Amazon as expected.
+- This covers user stories 5, 10, 11 and 15.

 ### About Us section
 ![Image of the About Us section](docs/features/about-us.png)
 - The About Us section displays a brief summary of the publisher's work and quality standards.
+- This covers user story 1.

 ### Genres section
 ![Image of the Genres section](docs/features/genres.png)
 - A list of genres published by the company is presented for authors and readers to know what works they can get published or read respectively.
+- This covers user stories 2 and 7.

 ### Publishing Steps section
 ![Image of the Publishing Steps section](docs/features/publishing-steps.png)
 - This area on the Get Published page outlines the most important steps towards getting published by the company.
+- This covers user stories 3 and 12.

 ### Featured Book section
 ![Image of the featured book](docs/features/featured-book.png)
 - This area highlights an especially popular book published by the company.
 It features the title, cover, a brief description and a quote from a reviewer, alongside a button leading to the Amazon page to buy the book.
+- This covers user stories 4, 8, 10 and 13.

 ### Other Books section
 ![Image of the other displayed books](docs/features/other-books.png)
 - This area highlights a few other notable books in lesser detail, in this case an art history book and a drama book.
+- This covers user stories 4, 8 and 13.

 ### Contact form
 ![Image of the contact form](docs/features/contact-form.png)
 - This form allows a user to submit a request for an e-mail from the company, with options to do so as a prospective writer, a questioning reader or an editor-for-hire.
 A longer-form message is required alongside the request.
+- This covers user stories 9.

 ### Alternative contact information
 ![Image of the alternative contact information section](docs/features/alt-contact.png)
 - This section notes the company's phone number and e-mail address for those who wish to contact them.
 The footer links directly to this section.
+- This covers user stories 5 and 15.

 ### Map
 ![Image of the embedded Google Map](docs/features/map.png)
 - An embedded interaction map from Google Maps shows the company's offices in Dublin.
+- This covers user stories 6 and 14.

 ## Validation